Where to Find Help

 If all else fails, please email me and let me know.
 Make sure you clearly explain your question and the steps you’ve taken to solve it thus far.
 If I feel it can be easily answered by one of the earlier steps, I may redirect you back to those before answering it directly.
 But, at times there are indeed questions that come up that don’t have an easy answer, and I’m more than happy to help answer them as needed.

 Beyond Discord, there are a few resources you should be aware of.
-First, if you have any issues working with K-State Canvas, K-State IT resources, or any other technology related to the delivery of the course, your first source of help is the K-State IT Helpdesk.
+First, if you have any issues working with K-State Canvas, the YouTube Videos, K-State IT resources, or any other technology related to the delivery of the course, your first source of help is the K-State IT Helpdesk.
 They can easily be reached via email at firstname.lastname@example.org .
-Beyond them, there are many online resources for using Canvas, all of which are linked in the resources section below the video.
-As a last resort, you may also want to post in Discord, but in most cases we may simply redirect you to the K-State helpdesk for assistance.
+Beyond them, there are many online resources for using Canvas and YouTube, many of which are linked in the resources section below the video.
+As a last resort, you may contact me via email, but in most cases I will not be able to help and will simply redirect you to the K-State helpdesk for assistance.

-Finally, if you find any errors or omissions in the course content, or have suggestions for additional resources to include in the course, DM the instructors on Discord.
+Finally, if you find any errors or omissions in the course content, or have suggestions for additional resources to include in the course, please email me.
 There are some extra credit points available for helping to improve the course, so be on the lookout for anything that you feel could be changed or improved.

 Our goal in this program is to make sure that you have the resources available to you to be successful.
 Please don’t be afraid to take advantage of them and ask questions whenever you want.